-Motivated by \cite{caruana1997multitask} and \cite{ruder2017overview}, given an object detector model, we share lower layers across all domains and leave higher layers domain-specific.
-This approach follows the conventional wisdom that lower layers extract lower-level features, which are present across all domains, while higher layers extract higher-level features, which may differ substantially between domains (such as the people in Fig. \ref{fig:ppl}).
-Empirically, this is backed up by \cite{wang2019towards}, which shows that activations in higher layers differ vastly.
+Motivated by \cite{caruana1997multitask}, we propose a multi-head architecture.
+Given a general object detector model, we share earlier layers across all domains and leave later layers domain-specific.
+This approach follows the empirical observations that earlier layers extract lower-level features, which are present across all domains, while later layers extract higher-level features, which may differ substantially across domains (such as the people in Fig. \ref{fig:ppl}).
+Empirically, this is backed up by \cite{wang2019towards}, which shows that activations in later layers differ vastly.

+This approach effectively allows the heads corresponding to smaller domains to learn domain-specific features without suffering from the domain bias induced by the domain imbalances that are favoring larger domains.
+Note that earlier layers may still be biased towards larger domains.
+However, as in earlier layers more general-purpose features are extracted \cite{yosinski2014transferable}, this bias is less severe than in later layers.

-From preliminary experiments, we found empirically that it is best to split models not based on individual layers, but on groups of layers, which are known as stages \cite{wang2019towards}.
-We denote the resulting model according to the domain dimension that is split and the stage until it is shared, such that the model in Fig. \ref{fig:models} is called time@3.
-The branch for a particular domain is called an expert for that domain.
-We explore empirically which stages are to be shared in section \ref{sec:experiments}.
+From preliminary experiments, we found that it is best to split models not based on individual layers, but on groups of layers, which are known as stages or blocks \cite{wang2019towards}.
+These stages are model-dependent.
+For example, a Faster-RCNN with a ResNet-101 backbone consists of 5 stages prior to the region-of-interest pooling layer.
+That means, we share all stages across all domains until a certain stage is reached.
+From here on, we split the model into so-called experts.
+For simplicity, these experts are copies of the original model.
+Therefore, this approach does not need a reorganization of the model architecture and can be applied to many object detectors as will be seen from Section \ref{sec:experiments}.

+For illustrative purposes, see Figure \ref{fig:models}.
+Here, a Faster-RCNN with ResNet-101 backbone is taken as an example.
+The first three stages are shared across all domains.
+Based on the domain label - in this case day or night - the corresponding expert branch is chosen.
+We denote such a model as Time@3 because the available domains are based on the attribute 'time' and the model is shared until the third stage.

+A priori, it is not clear, how many stages should be shared.
+We explore empirically which stages are to be shared in Section \ref{sec:experiments}.

-While the number of parameters scales linearly with the number of domains, the inference speed stays constant as only a single expert is evaluated at a time.
-Therefore, the experts effectively increase the model's capacity without hampering the inference speed.
+While the number of parameters scales linearly with the number of domains, the \textit{inference speed stays constant} as only a single expert is evaluated at a time.
+Therefore, the experts effectively increase a model's capacity without hampering the inference speed.
 Furthermore, the experts' sizes are still small enough such that they all fit even in embedded GPUs' memory, as will be seen in section \ref{sec:experiments}.